apple/swift-protobuf/Documentation/RELEASING.md

    _Note:_ `a` is really rare since it is a major version bump usually reserved for breaking changes as it has a cost on all things that depend on this repo.

-   *Import* Make sure to commit/merge this _main_ on github.
+   *Import* Make sure to commit/merge this _main_ on GitHub.

-1. Create a release on github
+1. Create a release on GitHub

    Top left of the [project's releases page](https://github.com/apple/swift-protobuf/releases) is _Draft a new release_.